c4arl0s/RysGitTutorial/README.md

 ```

 - Since **css** and **master** represent the same branch, our history looks the same, though the **css** branch has been removed.
-- I have also put the master branch's commits in a straight line in the following visualization, making it easier to track during the upcomming modules.
+- I have also put the master branch's commits in a straight line in the following visualization, making it easier to track during the upcoming modules.

 ```console
 git branch